peterdotjs/tab-resize/README.md

 Tab-Resize
 ==========

 Split Screen made easy.
-Resize the CURRENT tab and tabs to the RIGHT into layouts on separate Windows. w/ Multi Monitor Support.
+Resize the CURRENT tab and tabs to the RIGHT into layouts on separate Windows.
+Only Single Monitor Support.

+*** Opera version is currently missing Multi-Monitor Support and highlighting multiple tabs due to lack of API support ***

 Chrome Web Store: https://chrome.google.com/webstore/detail/tab-resize-split-screen-l/bkpenclhmiealbebdopglffmfdiilejc